tianchengzhe/EllipTrack_docs/docs/outputs.rst

 MAT Files
 =========

-All variables except *jitters* from Jitter Correction are m x n x p cell matrices, where ``variable_name{i,j,k}`` stores the information of movie captured in Row i, Column j, and Site k of a multi-well plate.
+All variables except *jitters* from Jitter Correction are m x n x p cell matrices, where ``variable_name{i,j,k}`` stores the information of the movie captured in Row i, Column j, and Site k of a multi-well plate.
 For movies not captured on a multi-well plate, this information is stored in ``variable_name{1,1,1}``.

 For clarity, only movie-specific information (``variable_name{i,j,k}``) will be described on this page.
 Data structure of ``variable_name{i,j,k}`` is shown after "|".